Rich-Hoepfinger/CS4641-Project/README.md

 More than 81% of Spotify listeners list personalization or discoverability as their favorite feature [[1]](#references).
 Genre classification is crucial in this recommendation process since genres can represent shared features that comprise a user’s musical preferences.
 As such, Spotify analyzes both the raw audio files and metadata such as “loudness” or “danceability” to determine a song’s genre [[2]](#references).
 Classifiers such as K-Nearest Neighbors (KNN), Support Vector Machines (SVM), and Random Forests have commonly been used to conduct genre classification using the metadata [[3]](#references).
 Others have also attempted converting raw audio files into spectrogram images to be fed into a convolutional neural network (CNN) [[5]](#references).

 ## Problem Definition
 Despite this, music genre classification remains a challenging task because of the subjective nature of music genres, varying across cultures and time periods, and the wide variety of sub and hybrid genres.
-The goal of this project is to employ deep learning in genre classification using Spotify metadata.
+The goal of this project is to employ deep learning and K-nearest neighborss in genre classification using Spotify metadata.

+## Method
+We will mainly use **neural networks** and **K-nearest neighbors (KNN)** for our project:
+1. Preprocess the data by normalizing the numeric features to a universal scale.
+Identify outliers using DB-SCAN.
+Then, the data is split into training, validation, and testing sets.
+2. Build the model(s).
+Select an appropriate architecture, and specify the number and size of the layers.
+We might use techniques such as dropout to prevent overfitting.
+3. Train the model(s).
+Here, the model will adjust its weights to minimize the categorical cross-entropy loss over the training set, penalizing low probability assignments to the true labels.
+4. Evaluate and compare the model(s)’ performance on the testing set.
+If unsatisfactory, we will tune its hyperparameters and retrain the model until the desired performance is achieved.

-## Data Collection
+### Data Collection and Duplicate Removal
 First, the team created a comprehensive list of genres to be used as classification labels.
-After some discussion, the team agreed on the following list of 12 genres: Pop, Hip Hop, Rock, Country, Dance/Electronic, R&B, Metal, Jazz, Reggae, Disco, Folk, Orchestral.
+The genereated list consists of 12 genres: Pop, Hip Hop, Rock, Country, Dance/Electronic, R&B, Metal, Jazz, Reggae, Disco, Folk, Orchestral.

 The next step is to generate Spotify playlists of around 500 tracks for each of the chosen genres.
 Each genre was assigned to a team member who would be responsible for compiling tracks that belong to that genre.
 The created playlists can be found here: [Pop](https://open.spotify.com/playlist/13Cm1hem9RE4v2ZOMJv34T?si=C9qRRpOQT4-tIqZlzERd6w&app_destination=copy-link), [Hip Hop](https://open.spotify.com/playlist/5K9FlaF7V8Ib4X09rl23w6?si=XnauqM5BTiiqvp88B1bDwA&app_destination=copy-link), [Rock](https://open.spotify.com/playlist/5Wk9TcVaNE5yCyli90HmaR?si=7e1c58897b224157), [Country](https://open.spotify.com/playlist/6hjSKEoPqPLPTt3u0e9bLQ?si=0c844e194b8e467f), [Electronic](https://open.spotify.com/playlist/4ZMSlQbw13hExG4ztynNNV?si=1176e787add3496d), [R&B](https://open.spotify.com/playlist/5WJXKWvPeWA9ubmvVsMTBh?si=YQ0Hnol7Q6S7sivtxHAssA&app_destination=copy-link), [Metal](https://open.spotify.com/playlist/2mDXGVXMG4ZMQaR26iZVC7?si=2beae20751ab4364), [Jazz](https://open.spotify.com/playlist/6GrLcuf2cf8g6h8lkZ0h7H?si=3b460ce380ff4ee6), [Reggae](https://open.spotify.com/playlist/6E5Fr9QU6yAety6Y6pw11u?si=28e0d5583c814bb0), [Disco](https://open.spotify.com/playlist/15X96mpCbP1ZiX8WIBqOhO?si=ba46abbe1146480f), [Folk](https://open.spotify.com/playlist/5fEekkUMaM2Le4FL38UuKx?si=b569e2ad8a264b6b), [Orchestral](https://open.spotify.com/playlist/6HGXewRDu4sH2qy8NYnNba?si=e41039b4ee764d3d).